jina-ai/docs/chapters/project_guide.rst

 ``/README.md``

-Finally, we have our README.
-It is good practice to have this for you to show all the necessary steps you'll need to do to run your app.
-And we have this living under the main folder too.
+Finally, you have your README file.
+It is good practice to have this for you (and others) to show all the necessary steps that are needed to be done to run your application.
+Store this file directyl in main folder, too.